 8. Benchtop SPR

 Nicoya’s OpenSPR is a user-friendly and low maintenance benchtop SPR solution that is currently being used by the world’s most innovative researchers.
-With access to SPR technology on your own lab bench you can get the publication quality binding kinetics and affinity you need to publish.
-Get a quote today and get your order processed before the fiscal year end.
+With access to SPR technology on your own lab bench, you can get the publication quality binding kinetics and affinity you need to publish.
+Get a quote today and get your order processed before your research funding hits its deadline.

-The fiscal year end can be a stressful time for many researchers, and we want to make sure your leftover grant money doesn’t go to waste.
+The end of a funding cycle can be a stressful time for many researchers, and we want to make sure your leftover grant money doesn’t go to waste.
 Now that you’ve explored different options, you can decide on what you should purchase to make the greatest impact on your research.

 Don’t have any leftover funds?
 Check out these upcoming grants and deadlines: